magomi/aoc-2020/11/README.md

 What I can tell is that my current solution looks far too complicated.
 And if I've learned something throughout my developers live: if it's a complicated and complex solution then it is the wrong solution.

 Hopefully I will get back to this puzzle and finish it.
+In the meanwhile I will try and catch on with the missing days (currently 12 and 13).